What is Considered Alcoholism versus Casual Drinking?

-As per the national institute on alcohol abuse and addiction, alcoholism is characterized by an individual engaging in heavy drinking or binge drinking behaviors that have begun to create negative consequences within your day to day life.
+As per the national institute on alcohol abuse and Addiction, alcoholism is characterized by an individual engaging in heavy drinking or binge drinking behaviors that have begun to create negative consequences within your day-to-day life.
 If an individual living with an alcohol addiction attempts to stop their alcohol consumption, they will experience severe alcohol withdrawal symptoms along with intense alcohol cravings.
 These uncomfortable and negative consequences of alcohol addiction create the cycle of substance abuse as individuals attempt to mitigate the negative withdrawal symptoms with the use of alcohol.

-What Are The Early Signs of Alcoholism
+What Are The Early Signs of Alcoholism to Look Out For

-Knowing the early warning signs of alcoholism is imperative to provide you or a loved ones with the necessary addiction treatment support needed to overcome alcohol addiction before it begins to have significant, permanent negative consequences within your life.
+Knowing the early warning signs of alcoholism is imperative to provide you or a loved one with the necessary addiction treatment support needed to overcome alcohol addiction before it begins to have significant, permanent negative consequences within your life.

 Early warning signs of alcoholism to be mindful of within your own life or the lives of your families and friends that will indicate that is it time to address alcohol addiction within addiction treatment: